Don’t mess up your dream hunt because you weren’t ready. Here’s how to prepare for an African Safari hunt.

 In that same vein, make sure you break in your hunting boots before your hunt.
 Few things can make you more miserable than blistered feet, so don’t go over to Africa with brand new boots.
 There’s nothing wrong with purchasing a pair of new hunting boots for your hunt, just wear them on short hikes as you prepare for your safari and you can kill two birds with one stone.

-The Nosler Partition, Barnes TTSX, and the Swift A-Frame are three great examples of outstanding bullets for use on African game.
-Nowadays, almost every ammunition manufacturer has a line of bullets suitable for use on large African game.
-To be honest, there is not a tremondous difference in performance between the various brands of controlled expansion ammunition, so try not to get caught up in the hype regarding this brand or that one.
+The bullets listed here are far from the only ones suitable for a hunt in Africa.
+Nowadays, almost every ammunition manufacturer has a line of bullets designed for use on large African game.
+To be honest, there is not a tremendous difference in performance between the various brands of controlled expansion ammunition, so try not to get caught up in the hype regarding this brand or that one.
 Just select a premium quality bullet that you feel comfortable using and shoots accurately in your rifle.
 If you do that, you’ll be just fine.

 This is another area that hunters often overlook.
 Far too many hunters go to Africa with a brand new rifle that they have never shot, much less sighted in.
 You cannot be too prepared as far as marksmanship goes.
 After all, you are traveling halfway around the world for the opportunity to make a good shot on a magnificent animal.
 While African animals are by no means bullet proof, a poorly placed shot can make for a very long follow up and potentially a lost animal.
 You owe it to yourself and to the animal to make each shot count.